 - Kitchen Scale – A food scale is the best way to make sure your flour is at the proper weight, since amounts will vary SO widely based on how you measure it, as well as the measuring cup you use, as they are not standardized.

 - Quickly Cooling the Brown Butter – I pour the brown butter into a container with a lid, and stick it in my ice tray in the freezer to quickly solidify – you can also set it in a bowl of ice in your freezer if your ice maker doesn’t have room.

 - Cool Cupcakes – Always let your cake or cupcakes cool completely before frosting them, or the frosting will melt.

-- Can I make this recipe ahead?
 Yes!
 The cupcakes can be made up to a day ahead, stored in an airtight container at room temperature, and frosted the next day.
 Frosted cupcakes can be refrigerated in an airtight container for a day before serving.
 Let sit at room temp for about 30 minutes so the frosting softens back up.

 - Regular Cream Cheese Frosting – You can skip browning the butter if you’re super short on time.

 - Cardamom – Don’t love cinnamon?
 Try a little cardamom instead, but go gradually if you haven’t had it before!